Joest Racing

-Joest Racing is a sports car racing team that was established in 1978 by former Porsche works racer Reinhold Joest.
+Joest Racing is a German sports car racing team that was established in 1978 by former Porsche works racer Reinhold Joest.
 Their headquarters are in Wald-Michelbach, Germany.

+Between 1998 and 2016, Joest Racing were strongly linked with Audi Sport GmbH and were responsible for assisting with development of their sports prototypes for participation at the 24 Hours of Le Mans, most notably the Audi R8, which scored a hat trick between 2000 and 2002.
+Along with the Le Mans ventures, Audi and Joest Racing also won several teams' championships together in both the American Le Mans Series and the FIA World Endurance Championship.
+Prior to their partnership with Audi, Joest Racing was primarily a Porsche team, winning four Le Mans races with them between 1984 and 1997.
+Joest Racing have also assisted Mazda and Scuderia Cameron Glickenhaus with their DPi and Le Mans Hypercar efforts respectively.

 Early years

 As a combined driver/team owner, Reinhold Joest first began to race a Porsche 908/3 in the European Sportscar Championship, winning the driver's title.
 He then switched to Porsche 935s, winning the 24 Hours of Daytona in 1980.
 The team won the DRM back to back with driver Bob Wollek, in 1982 and 1983.
 During the 1982 season, whilst the Porsche 956 was only available to the works team, Joest adapted a roof onto a Porsche 936 to enter the Group C World Endurance Championship.
 They would race the car into the 1983 season until they took delivery of their 956 prior to Le Mans.